ISKCON Raichur

 Adharma in Kali-yuga

 Recent acts of extreme violence, including barbaric actions witnessed in Bangladesh, have shaken the conscience of society.
-Many sincere seekers ask: * How should devotees and spiritually inclined people respond to such brutality?
+Many sincere seekers ask: How should devotees and spiritually inclined people respond to such brutality?
 Who Was Arjuna — And Why Krishna Instructed Him to Fight Arjuna was not a generic devotee.
-He was: svadharmam api cāvekṣya …
+He was: svadharmam api cāvekṣya na …

 Adharma in Kali-yuga Read More »